Sable Island: In fiction

-The island has also inspired works of fiction beginning in 1802 when Nova Scotia author Thomas Chandler Haliburton published "The Sable Island Ghost," a story about a ghostly woman inspired by the loss of the brig Francis in 1798.
+The island has also inspired works of fiction beginning in 1802 when Nova Scotia author Thomas Chandler Haliburton published "The Sable Island Ghost", a story about a ghostly woman inspired by the loss of the brig Francis in 1798.
 His story helped raise support for the establishment of a rescue station on the island.
-Canadian writer James MacDonald Oxley wrote a youth novel The Wreckers of Sable Island in 1897.
-Frank Parker Day's 1928 novel Rockbound features a vivid depiction of the sinking of the schooner Sylvia Mosher during the 1926 August Gales at Sable Island.
-One of the island's most notable temporary residents was Nova Scotian author Thomas H. Raddall, whose early experiences working at the wireless post there served as the inspiration for his 1950 novel The Nymph and the Lamp.
-In his novel The Templar Throne, published in June 2010, author Paul Christopher mentions the island as the final location of the True Ark of the Christian Old Testament.
+Canadian writer James Macdonald Oxley wrote a youth novel The Wreckers of Sable Island in 1897.
+Frank Parker Day's 1928 novel Rockbound features a vivid depiction of the sinking of the schooner Sylvia Mosher during the 1926 Nova Scotia hurricane at Sable Island.
+One of the island's most notable temporary residents was Nova Scotian author Thomas Head Raddall, whose early experiences working at the wireless post there served as the inspiration for his 1950 novel The Nymph and the Lamp.
+In his novel The Templar Throne, published in June 2010, author Paul Christopher mentions the island as the final location of the Ark of the Covenant, the True Ark of the Christian Old Testament.